 Nothing at all?
 Did you know you were attacked?”
 I asked him, surprised.

 “It’s not uncommon for someone with a head injury to have memory loss,” Mac supplied.

 “He’s such a sweet lad, he can’t be our saboteur.
-What would be his motives,” Nate looked at me and I agreed.
-My boy was intelligent, but why would he try to sabotage us and attack Nate?
+What would his motives be?”
+Nate looked at me though I agreed with him.
+My friend was intelligent, but why would he try to sabotage us and attack Nate?

-“Look get better and we’ll talk again soon, we’ll find out who did this to you,” I told him and nodded at Mac as I left the medical wing.
+“Look get better, then we’ll talk again soon, we’ll find out who did this to you,” I told him and nodded at Mac as I left the medical wing.

 We celebrated New Year, January and February seemed to melt away as though someone was speeding up time.
 I was still none the wiser who had attacked Nate and last week we had had another act of sabotage.
 One of the crops had been poisoned with chemicals, supposedly for the pool.
-Whoever it was had put the chemicals in the plant feeding system and it had killed them off.
+Whoever it was had put the substances in the plant-feeding system killing the plants off.
 We could no longer use that field now.
-It was the end of February now and I was sat in the Command centre waiting for my weekly conversation with Maria Strange.
+It was the end of February now, so I was sat in the Command centre waiting for my weekly conversation with Maria Strange.

 “Good Afternoon, Alex, how’s everything going?” her voice crackled to life, as I leaned back against the chair.

 “Sorry, I have a headache,” I told her, “We had another saboteur attack last week after our last talk,”

 “Another attack?” for some reason, I got the impression she did not sound terribly surprised.
 I stowed that thought away for another time.